 Source: Seaborne trade data adapted from UNCTAD, Review of Maritime Transport.

 Prior to the 1970s, global trade flows were dominated by three major poles, North America, Western Europe, and the developing economies of East Asia (Japan, South Korea, and Taiwan).
-A trade dichotomy was observed between developed and developing economies as raw materials were mainly flowing north and finished goods were flowing south.
-This situation can mainly be explained by differences in development levels, better economies of scale in developed economies, and unequal trade relations set up during the colonial era.
+A trade dichotomy was observed between advanced (developed) and developing economies as raw materials mainly flowed north and finished goods flowed south.
+Differences in development levels can mainly explain this situation, including better economies of scale in advanced economies and unequal trade relations set up during the colonial era.